 Identify the master’s degree you would like to pursue.
 Be sure to identify a specific Program of Study (POST) that you intend to follow.

 If your intended Master’s program is outside the Viterbi School, you must meet with the Director of Admission in the Viterbi Admission and Student Affairs Office (RTH 110) before proceeding with the application.

 Complete the application and follow the instructions for each step.

 Units and GPA information is available through OASIS on both your STARS report and your Transfer Credit Report.

-Once you submit your online application, you will be taken to a next page where you can download an electronic PDF of the PDP Proposed Course Plan (you may fill it out online or print it out).
+While completing your online application, you should download an electronic PDF of the PDP Proposed Course Plan.
+You should complete this either online or print it out.

 Check MyViterbi from time to time to see if your recommenders have submitted the Letter of Recommendation and also to make sure that your advisor has uploaded the proposed course plan.

 All materials must be received by the deadline in order to be considered for that application term.